Mexico / Itineraries

 Map

-This 11 night itinerary takes in most of the highlights of the Yucatan Peninsula, both Mayan & Colonial, using a selection of the region's historic hacienda hotels as your evolving base.
+This 10 night Hacienda tour takes in most of the highlights of the Yucatan Peninsula, both Mayan & Colonial, using a selection of the region's historic hacienda hotels as your evolving base.

 • Day 1 — Cancun